marvin-kot/tanks-sfml/README.md

 # Retro Tank Massacre

-Yet another remake of the classic NES Battle City game.
+Re-thinking of the classic NES Battle City game with addinig of roguelike elements.

 Implemented in C++ using SFML library.